DaanSelen/DaanSelen/README.md

 - Hi, I’m @DaanSelen and I like (F)OSS!
 - I’m interested in IT in general, but more commonly the infrastructure aspect.
 I also like coding beside that.
-- Probably commit either on Github or on private Git applications.
+- Probably committing either on Github or on private Git applications.
-- I’m currently studying a Bachelor in Information Communication Technology (ICT).
+- I’m a graduated Bachelor in Information Communication Technology (ICT) specicially in Infrastructure and Cybersecurity.
 - I’m looking to collaborate on any project you'd like.
 - How to reach me
 E-mail: DSelen@nerthus.nl